shivanshdave/2020-432/homework/hw03/README.md

 432 Homework 3
 ================

-This assignment was revised 2020-02-11 to correct a typo in Question 5.
+This assignment was revised 2020-02-11 to correct a typo in Question 5 and 2020-02-14 to correct a typo in the setup for Question 2.

 # General Instructions